Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 being confronted with the everyday problems arising in handling absurd amounts of sometimes fringed, wet or shrink-wrapped paper.

-Occasionally it even turns out the best solution does not even involve code at all.
+Occasionally it even turns out the best solution does not even involve programming at all.
 And if you are not working for an agency, this might be great, because the code with the least complexity and defects is no code.
 Finding this such a maximally simple solution however is rarely easy and